MichaIng/DietPi-Docs/docs/install.md

         Once p7zip is installed, type the following at the terminal to extract the file:

         ```sh
-        7zr e DietPi-Image.7z
+        7zr x DietPi-Image.7z
         ```

         Replace **DietPi-Image.7z** with the correct name of the downloaded archive, e.g. **DietPi_RPi-ARMv6-Bullseye.7z**.
 This will extract the DietPi image file for you to use.

     ## 2. Flash the DietPi image

-    At first, download and install [balenaEtcher](https://etcher.io/).
-This application flashes OS images to SD cards & USB drives, safely and easily on Windows, macOS, Linux.
+    At first, download and install [balenaEtcher](https://www.balena.io/etcher/).
+This application flashes OS images to SD cards and USB drives, safely and easily on Windows, macOS, Linux.

     !!! note "On Windows you may also use [Rufus](https://rufus.ie/) to flash the image."
         Click on the **Install on native PC** tab above to see an example of using Rufus.
-In case of SBC images, all options are greyed out, which is correct, so after selecting the image and the target drive, you only need to hit START.
+In case of SBC images, all options are greyed out, which is correct, so after selecting the image and the target drive, you only need to hit **START**.

     Start balenaEtcher and make sure you have your drive or SD card inserted into your computer.
 Locate and select the DietPi image.